-Dr Jiro Takai is professor of social psychology at Nagoya University, and received his PhD from the University of California, Santa Barbara.
-He has served in the executive committees of the Japan Society for Social Psychology, the Japan Group Dynamics Society, the Japan Intercultural Education Society, the Communication Association of Japan, and the Japan-US Communication Association (affiliate of National Communication Association).
+Jiro Takai is Professor of social psychology at Nagoya University and received his PhD from the University of California, Santa Barbara.
+He has served in the executive committees of the Japan Society for Social Psychology, the Japan Group Dynamics Society, the Japan Intercultural Education Society, the Communication Association of Japan, and the Japan-U.S. Communication Association (affiliate of National Communication Association).
 Although he was born in Japan, he spent 15 years as a youth growing up in Canada, and has also spent two years living in the United States.
-Because of such a background, he has an interest in cross-cultural matters, particularly in the context of interpersonal communication as well as research interests in interpersonal competence, self-presentation and Multi-faceted self concept.
+Because of his background, he has an interest in cross-cultural matters, particularly in the context of interpersonal communication, as well as research interests in interpersonal competence, self-presentation and Multi-faceted self concept.

 Tarumanagara University, Indonesia

 Dr Satiadarma is a clinical psychologist who has been teaching psychology at Tarumanagara University since 1994.
 He was one of the founders of the Department of Psychology at Tarumanagara, as well as the Dean of Psychology, Vice Rector and Rector of the university.
 He graduated with a degree in psychology from the University of Indonesia, art therapy from Emporia State, Kansas, family counselling from Notre Dame de Namur, California, and clinical hypnotherapy from Irvine, California.
-He is the co-chair of IAFOR’s Asian Conference on Psychology and the Behavioral Sciences and has nationally published a number of books.
-Dr Satiadarma has a particular interest in educational psychology, and in music and art therapy, methods with which he treated survivors of the Indonesian tsunami on behalf of the International Red Cross and the United Nations.
+He has nationally published a number of books with a particular interest in educational psychology, and in music and art therapy – methods with which he treated survivors of the Indonesian tsunami on behalf of the International Red Cross and the United Nations.
 He is a board member and area chair of the International Council of Psychology, and a founder and board member of the Asian Psychology Association.

 Michigan State University College of Law, USA